IsaacScript/isaacscript/docs/gotchas.md

 player.TearFlags = TearFlag.TEAR_PIERCING | TearFlag.TEAR_SPECTRAL | 5
 ```

-This isn't a valid combination of bit flags, because `5` does not represent any valid tear flag.
+This is not a valid combination of bit flags, because `5` is a valid tear flag.
 Thus, this code would have undefined behavior.

 In IsaacScript, assigning some arbitrary number to the `player.TearFlags` field would cause a compiler error.

 In order to get type safety, all enums that are bit flags are extended from the `BitFlag` type.
-And a collection of 0 or more bit flags is represented by the `BitFlags` type. `BitFlags` takes a generic type parameter, so you can have `BitFlags<TearFlag>`, `BitFlags<ParameterFlag>`, and so on.
+And a collection of 0 or more bit flags is represented by the `BitFlags` type. `BitFlags` takes a generic type parameter, so you can have `BitFlags<TearFlag>`, `BitFlags<ProjectileFlag>`, and so on.

 To compose `BitFlags` yourself, you can use the `addFlag` and `removeFlag` helper functions, like so: